 Let’s recap the savings of an electric vehicle over a modest 10-year lifetime.
 Taking the low-end annual fuel savings estimate of $800 totals $8,000.
 Stack on $4,600 in maintenance costs savings and badaboom badabang, and in ten years, that’s $12,600 of simple savings for an EV over a gas-guzzling equivalent.

 More to come on the merits of electric vehicles in this blog.
 To learn more about EV models on sale, pricing, range, performance figures, available tax credits, and more, visit the (non-affiliated) InsideEVs helpful resource page.

 Thanks for reading!
-While you’re here, we recommend checking-out another article in our blog archive.
+While you’re here, we recommend checking out another article in my blog archive.